jawaher-alqotym/C2C_Car_Rental/README.md

 [User Stories](https://github.com/jawaher-alqotym/C2C_Car_Rental/blob/main/README.md#user-stories "User Stories")
 ## Idea:
-A platform to facilitate renting cars for both car owners and car drivers.
-The system will help users find a car to rent directly from the car owner without a “middle-man” and allow anyone with a car to further benefit from it and generate an additional income by putting it up for rent.
+A platform to facilitate renting cars for both vehicle owners and vehicle drivers.
+The system will help users find a vehicle to rent directly from the vehicle owner without a “middle-man” and allow anyone with a vehicle to further benefit from it and generate an additional income by putting it up for rent.

 ## Inspiration:
-Facilitate the renting process while reducing car renting costs.
-Also, the C2C car rental business model is not represented enough(if at all) in KSA.
+Facilitate the renting process while reducing vehicle renting costs.
+Also, the C2C vehicle rental business model is not represented enough(if at all) in KSA.

 ## Project Impact and challenges:
-The project helps reduce car renting costs and gas costs for users(the person who rents the car will pay for the gas).
-Although the idea is promising it has some weaknesses like authenticating the car owner and car rentee.
-Not many people would be happy to see strangers drive their car without being sure of their identity and people are reluctant to pay without a guarantee of the existence of that car.
+The project helps reduce vehicle renting costs and gas costs for users(the person who rents the vehicle will pay for the gas).
+Although the idea is promising it has some weaknesses like authenticating the vehicle owner and vehicle rentee.
+Not many people would be happy to see strangers drive their vehicle without being sure of their identity and people are reluctant to pay without a guarantee of the existence of that vehicle.
 However, we can get around these weaknesses by requiring both parties to register an account to establish some credentials and provide a personal page for both with reviews.

 ## List of Services / Features:
-- Manage renting cars.
+- Manage renting vehicle.
-- Manage the car evaluation process.
+- Manage the vehicle evaluation process.

 ## User Stories
-- Type of users: car owner, car rentee, admin, and car Evaluator.
+- Type of users: vehicle owner, vehicle rentee, admin, and vehicle Evaluator.

-### Car Owner
+### vehicle Owner
 #### Role: offer their car for rent.
 - Create, Read, Update, Delete Cars.
 - Create, Read, Update, and Delete Reviews about the people who rented their car.